Llywydd of the Senedd

 The Llywydd (/cy/), or Presiding Officer in English, is the speaker of the Senedd in Wales, elected by members of the Senedd to chair their meetings (plenary sessions); to maintain order; and to protect the rights of Members.

 The Llywydd also heads the Corporate Body (known as the Senedd Commission) and as such is viewed as a figurehead for the entire organisation.
-One Deputy Presiding Officer (Dirprwy Lywydd) is also elected to help fulfil the role.
+At least one Deputy Presiding Officer (Dirprwy Lywydd; also known as a Deputy Llywydd), and up to two, are also elected to help fulfil the role.
 The office of the Llywydd is based in Tŷ Hywel and is also responsible for the Pierhead Building in Cardiff Bay.
-In their roles, neither the Llywydd nor the Deputy Presiding Officer (Dirprwy Lywydd) are allowed to participate in Senedd votes, except where legislation requires those votes to be passed by two-thirds of Members.
+In their roles, neither the Llywydd nor the Deputy Presiding Officer(s) are allowed to participate in Senedd votes, except where legislation requires those votes to be passed by two-thirds of all Members.

 Role of the Llywydd

 The main function is to chair plenary sessions of the Senedd, to maintain order and to protect the rights of Members.
 They are responsible for ensuring that business is handled on the basis of equality and impartiality.